itemir/apache_2fa/README.md

 For creating secret keys for Google Authenticator, refer to [this article](https://nerdyness2012.wordpress.com/tag/oathtool/).
 You need to save generated secret keys (base32) in *tokens.json* file.

 For every successful authentication session, a new file will be created under */state* directory.
 This file is relevant until the cookie expires (default value is 6 hours for expiration).
 You will eventually want to clean stale entried in this directory. *state_clean* utility that is included the repository can be used to delete state files that are older than 6 hours.
-You can call it from a cron job every 6 hours:
+You can call it from a cron job every hour which also prevents users from manually increasing the expiration timer of cookies to delay token re-authorization:

-    0 */6 * * * <path to apache_2fa>/clean_state
+    0 * * * * <path to apache_2fa>/clean_state